Raffa-Tafe/civ-ipriot-smiley/knowledge_and_evidence.md

      1. Which colors are defined and in which class(s)?
         > in happy, sad, and smiley color is yellow
      2. What type of variables hold these colors?
 Are the values expected to change during the program's execution?
 Explain your answer.
-        > Variable type, it is stored as a variable
+        > The colors are stored as class variables, which means they belong to the class itself, not to any one object created from it.
      3. Add the color blue to the appropriate class using the appropriate format and values.

   2. **Usage of Color Variables:**

      1. In which classes are the color variables used?
         > The colour variable primarily used in the smiley, sad and happy classes. these classes relay on color variable to define the appearance of the smileys, such as the color of the face or other facial features.
+        >

   3. **Simple Method to Change Colors:**
   4. What is the easiest way you can think to change the smileys to green?
 Easiest, not necessarily the best!
-     > Apply the color we want in smiley file and chang the "self.YELLOW" to a color we desired.
+     > Apply the color we want in smiley file and chang the "self.YELLOW" to a color we want.

   Here's a revised version of the "Flexible Colors – Step 1" section for the smiley project, incorporating your specifications for formatting and content updates: